zivmax/cs132-elevator/doc/weekly_reports/week-07.md

 KeHao Huang:

-- Start the backend for elevator class
+- Start the frontend test for elevator class